southworks/botbuilder-js/docs/functional-tests/functional_tests_on_bots_from_scratch_to_ci.md

 8. In the **Task tab**, Add an **Bot Deployment task** to deploy the bot zip file and connect it to the *DirectLine* channel.
 It will generate a *DirectLineCreate.json* file with a secret key.
 The key is used to start a conversation with the bot in the test logic.

    Install the task extension following the next [guide](https://docs.microsoft.com/en-us/azure/devops/marketplace/install-extension?view=azure-devops&tabs=browser).
+Then, complete the next fields.